For this tutorial we do not offer a free download of the pattern.

 Hold everything together with sewing clips.

-Then, sew all around the bottom of the bag, using the texon to make a nice curve (sew as close as possible to the texon).
+Then, come and sew all around the bottom of the bag, using the texon to make a nice curve (sew as close to the texon as possible).

 Glue the leather edges of the bottom of the bag onto the texon part to avoid excess thickness once the bag is turned over.